FAQ & Support Info

 If there are no defects or damage, CDs are none returnable or refundable once they have been opened.
 This applies to Song Books as well.

-Digital downloads are non-refundable
+Digital downloads of music are non-refundable

 Can I return a CD (INTERNATIONAL ORDERS ONLY)?